-People often come on our Chicago architecture walking tours and then get inspired to learn more and ask, “What are some of the best books on Chicago architecture”?
-Here is a list of some of the quintessential books for learning about Chicago architecture and how the city developed into a mecca for urban planning.
+People often come on our Chicago architecture walking tours and then get inspired to learn more.
+“What are some of the best books on Chicago architecture”?
+In our opinion, these are the quintessential books for learning about Chicago architecture, planning, and history.

 Start with these necessary books on Chicago architecture, and then we can start talking about books on Chicago architects, such as Louis Sullivan or Frank Lloyd Wright.